JessFerrari/Uni-Appunti/2.Magistrale/Information Retrieval/Notes/Gradient boosting forest decision tree.md

 The number of features involved depends on the ask but usually is about 100 up to 2000.
 ![[Pasted image 20241121155135.png]]

-Here the [[decision trees]] are small trees in which each node has a threshold and a feature.
+Here the [[Decision trees]] are small trees in which each node has a threshold and a feature.
 A document is associated a score of a feature and from the root we arrive at leaves.
 Potentially every node have much than a feature, it depends on the training phase.
 ![[Pasted image 20241121162108.png]]
 We stop when we arrive at one leaf and we have a score for a document.